nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## MetalLB
 - [MetalLB](https://github.com/metallb/metallb) A network load-balancer implementation for Kubernetes using standard routing protocols
 - [medium.com/@charled.breteche: Kind, Cilium, MetalLB, and still no kube-proxy](https://medium.com/@charled.breteche/kind-cilium-metallb-and-no-kube-proxy-a9fe66ddfad6) In this article I will show you how to add MetalLB into the mix to enable services of type LoadBalancer to work in your local cluster.
+- [patrick.easte.rs: Forging an optimal MetalLB configuration](https://patrick.easte.rs/post/2022/forging-optimal-metallb-config/) MetalLB discovers services needing load balancers, allocates IP addresses, and advertises them.
+There are 2 primary modes for announcing load balancers: Layer 2 and 3 (BGP).
+Each mode has its pros and cons and this article compares them.

 ## Kubermatic Kubernetes Platform
 - [Kubermatic Kubernetes Platform 🌟](https://github.com/Kubermatic/Kubermatic) is an open source project to centrally manage the global automation of thousands of Kubernetes clusters across multicloud, on-prem and edge with unparalleled density and resilience.